blucap/cleaning_data/CodeBook.md

    - All start with character `t` in column’s name replaced by `Time`
    - etc.
    - `TidyData` now contains 10,299 rows and 88 columns.
-   -  is created by summarising `TidyData` taking the means of each variable for each activity and each subject, after grouped by subject and activity.

 6. From the `TidyData` data set, creates a second, independent  tidy data set with the average of each variable for each activity and  each subject
    - `StatsData <- aggregate(. ~subject + activity, TidyData, mean)`
    - This table contains 180 rows, 88 columns created by taking the means of `TidyData`  activities  grouped by `subject` and `activity`.